junegunn/hbase-jruby/README.md

 ## Table administration

 `HBase#Table` provides a number of *bang_methods!* for table administration tasks.
-They run synchronously, except when mentioned otherwise (e.g. `HTable#split!`).
+They run synchronously, except when mentioned otherwise (e.g.
+`HTable#split!`).
 Some of them take an optional block to allow progress monitoring and come with non-bang, asynchronous counterparts.
+If you're running an old version of HBase cluster, you'll have to `disable!` the table before altering it.

 ### Creation and alteration